Threat of violence in Baja prompts mixed reactions on travel

 But other travelers say that won’t stop them from heading to Mexico.

 “If you’re able to come in here and you’re modest and you’re responsible.
-You’re friendly to the people that are here in the country that is hosting, you do come here,” traveler Ali Baba said.
+You’re friendly to the people that are here in the country that is hosting, you do come here,” traveler Ali Baba told FOX 5.

 Travel Agent Bobbie Findlay expects 20% of her clients who would typical cross the border to reschedule or reroute their vacation plans.